 Negligence in a Personal Injury Case

-A personal injury can be devastating both emotionally and financially.
-You may experience financial losses as you have to pay for any medical treatments you require to fully recover.
+A personal injury case can be devastating both emotionally and financially.
+You may experience financial losses due to negligence in the personal injury case as you have to pay for any medical treatments you require to fully recover.
 You may also need to take time off work to heal properly.
 If you were in an auto accident, you might have to pay for repairs to get your vehicle back out on the road.
 When your injury is caused by the negligence of another party, you should know that they could be held legally liable for the losses that you experience as a result of their negligent actions.

 The Law Office of Kyle W. Jones works with injury victims throughout the greater Bakersfield area.
 We will review the specific circumstances of your case and let you know if you should move forward with filing a claim against the responsible party.